ktorio/ktor-documentation/topics/creating_http_apis.md

 {src="snippets/tutorial-http-api/src/main/kotlin/com/example/routes/CustomerRoutes.kt" lines="19-30"}

 First, we check whether the parameter `id` exists in the request.
 If it does not exist, we respond with a `400 Bad Request` status code and an error message, and are done.
 If the parameter exists, we try to `find` the corresponding record in our `customerStorage`.
 If we find it, we'll respond with the object.
 Otherwise, we'll return a 404 "Not Found" status code with an error message.

-Note that while we return a `400 Bad request` when the `id` is null, this case should actually never be encountered.
-Why?
-Because this would only happen if no parameter `{id}` was passed in – but in this case, the route we defined previously would already handle the request.

 #### Create a customer {id="create_customer"}